jfm-data/jfm-data.github.io/_posts/2021-05-23-Book-of-Bitcoin.md

 ---
 layout: page
 title: "The Book of Bitcoin"
-subtitle: "How to Join the World's Fastest Growing Religion"
+subtitle: "How to Join the World's Fastest-Growing Religion"
 date:   2021-05-24 21:21:21 +0530
 categories: tech
 ---

 Apologies to the religious folk offended with what about I am to do...
 I understand why you wouldn't want to be compared to a bunch of zealots who believe in an abstract doctrine with poorly documented origins.
 Nevertheless, we are witnessing the greatest religious awaking since the Frontier Revival.
 If you wish to join the movement you must first understand it.
+So for the lapsed Christians reading, I have outlined the associations to help ease your tranistion.

-__There is the..__
+There is the..
 - __Sacred text:__ the Satoshi White Paper
 - __Idolatry:__ USD/BTC
 - __Sacraments:__ Laser eyes on avi; 💎🙌,